kubewarden/kubewarden.io/content/blog/2022/04/securing-kubewarden-policies.md

 ## Securing kubewarden policies

-As you may already know, Kubewarden Policies are just small wasm-compiled binaries (~1 to ~6MBs) that are distributed via container registries as OCI artifacts.
+As you may already know, Kubewarden Policies are just small wasm-compiled binaries (~1 to ~6 MB) that are distributed via container registries as OCI artifacts.
 Let see how Kubewarden protects policies against Secure Supply Chain attacks by signing and verifying them before they run.